cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

         * Global community of approved partners that offer solutions and consulting services
         * Help design and build a new application.
     1. [Managed Services](https://aws.amazon.com/managed-services/)
-        * Augment internall staff with additional resources to manage AWS.
+        * Augment internal staff with additional resources to manage AWS.
         * Patch management, monitoring, event management, cost optimization etc.
-        * Will not operate or configur your applications.
+        * Will not operate or configure your applications.
     1. [Professional Services](https://aws.amazon.com/professional-services/)
         * Move to a cloud based operating model
         * Propose solutions.
-        * Architect soutions.
+        * Architect solutions.
         * You can quickly move from on-prem to cloud.
     1. [AWS License Manager](https://aws.amazon.com/license-manager/)
         * AWS and on-premise license manager.